Staying Fit For Life

 At the Texas Diabetes Institute (TDI), we want you to start receiving the benefits of becoming more active.
 Our Fitness Center offers a supervised exercise program at a state-of-the-art fitness center, for people with diabetes and other chronic conditions.

-Our fitness professionals can conduct an individual fitness assessment for a small fee and will design an effective individualized exercise plan to help you meet your goals safely.
+Our fitness professionals will first conduct an individual fitness assessment.
+They will then design an effective individualized exercise plan to help you meet your goals safely.

 Our gym is equipped with treadmills, stationary bikes, arm cycles and elliptical trainers for increasing cardiovascular fitness.
 Cable weights and dumbbells are available for strength training.